HelloZeroNet/ZeroNet/README.md

  - When you visit a new zeronet site, it's trying to find peers using BitTorrent network and download the site files (html, css, js...) from them.
  - Each visited sites become also served by You.
  - Every site containing a `site.json` which holds all other files sha1 hash and a sign generated using site's private key.
  - If the site owner (who has the private key for the site address) modifies the site, then he/she signs the new `content.json` and publish it to the peers.
-After the peers have verified the `content.json` integrity using the sign they download the modified files and publish the new content to other peers.
+After the peers have verified the `content.json` integrity (using the sign), they download the modified files and publish the new content to other peers.

 ## Screenshot